GeoffBreemer/DLToolkit/README.md

 - `simple_examples`: a number of simple examples (e.g. MNIST using LeNet).
 - `complex_examples`: more involved examples, currently only:
   - `kaggle_cats_and_dogs.py` for Kaggle's Dogs vs Cats [competition](https://www.kaggle.com/c/dogs-vs-cats)
   - `/retina`: semantic segmentation using a U-Net, partially based on [this](https://github.com/orobix/retina-unet) repository.
-This example was created in preparation for my thesis.
-While it doesn't produce winning results, it does quite well considering it relies on minimal data augmentation and hardly any hyper parameter tuning was used.
+Doesn't produce winning results, but does quite well considering the minimal data augmentation and hardly any hyper parameter tuning was used.
+Comes in Keras and TensorFlow versions.

 The folders below are not included on GitHub due to their (potential) size and/or because they contain output data created by the various examples: